New Zealand Lizards

 climate makes the egg retention a better option.
 Geckos normally produce

-of the larger species.
-There is no parental care and the young are self
+some of the larger species.
+There is no parental care and the young

-supplemented with berries and in some instances nectar from flowers.
+the diet, supplemented with berries and in some instances nectar

 New Zealand Skinks - Scincidae